yao-pkg/pkg-binaries/README.md

 ## Usage

-Just download the desired binary and copy it into the correct `.pkg-cache` version subfolders inside that.
+Just download the desired binary and copy it into the correct `.pkg-cache/vMAJOR.MINOR` version subfolder.
 After this run your `pkg` command and now it will find the desired binary in cache.

 Example with `arm64` `node v8.11.3` `linux`: